-Spills and leaks that occurred after March 1, 2021, the issuance date of the 2021 MSGP, are summarized in Attachment 24.
-Spills and leaks that occurred prior to March 1, 2021, are documented in previous SWPPP revisions.
+Spills and leaks at Roads & Grounds/Sigma Mesa that occurred after March 1, 2021, the issuance date of the 2021 MSGP, are summarized in Attachment 24.
+Spills and leaks that occurred prior to March 1, 2021 are documented in previous SWPPP revisions.